 On the basis of assessment parameters derived from best global practices, qualitative data gathered for the study from various sources were analyzed using the content analysis technique.
 In case of quantitative data, descriptive statistical functions and presentation tools were utilized.
-With the application of the triangulation technique, results obtained through document research were checked against key informant interview results so that to ensure quality in study findings to be reported about the case study organizations.
 As per the request of the five private providers included in the study, naming names in reporting findings or other aspects of the study was found unnecessary.
-But, instead of names unique codes assigned by the researcher were used whenever necessary.
+But, instead of names unique codes assigned by the researcher were used to refer institutions in relation to certain study matters whenever necessary.

-Presentation of Data, Study Results and Discussions
+Presentation of Data, Analysis Results and Discussions